- August 29, 2019

 - In Class

 In the first term of the pathway, you’ll be taking upgrading courses that have been specifically tailored to the health care field with a small group of classmates in a face-to-face program.
-The second term you will finish off your upgrading courses while taking post-secondary-level courses for credit in the PN program.
+The second term you will finish off your upgrading courses while taking post-secondary-level courses for credit in the Practical Nurse (PN) program.
 These advanced credit courses mean that you will interact with current PN students, meet PN instructors, and get a head start on the nursing knowledge and skills you need.

-Alberta Works funding is available to eligible learners.
+Alberta Works funding may be available to eligible learners.

 - Credit in English Language Arts 10-1 or 65% English Language Arts 10-2